Confinement of fermions in tachyon matter: Lagrangian Density of the model

 where $K_0=-2\alpha^2$, which has a solution

-Since our interest in this work is limited to confinement of the quarks and gluons inside the hadron, we will focus our attention on the solution obtained in the region $r\leq R$ (inside the hadron) represented by Eq.(\ref{32}).
+{A quark which is kicked out of the pointlike region this way, at relatively high energy, behaves like a massless particle but remains confined to the hadron as would be shown latter}.
+For now, we will focus our attention on the solution obtained in the region $r\leq R$ (inside the hadron) represented by Eq.(\ref{32}).
 The color dielectric function for this solution takes the form

-Tachyon fields are generally unstable with negative square masses therefore it is a common phenomenon to find their vacuum states being unstable.
+Tachyon fields are generally unstable with negative mass squared, therefore it is a common phenomenon to find their vacuum states being unstable.
 In this case, we choose a potential whose true vacuum is at $V(\phi)|_{\phi_0}=0$.
-Switching on perturbation expansion about $\phi_0$, will results in a generation of square mass proportional to $V''(\phi)|_{\phi_0}$.
+Switching on perturbation expansion about $\phi_0$ will results in a generation of square mass proportional to $V''(\phi)|_{\phi_0}$.
 This stabilizes the tachyon fields and reduce their velocities significantly, making them viable for analysis in the infrared (IR) regime of the model.
 Simply put, tachyon fields are naturally associated with instability in quantum field theory hence, we perturb the fields about its true vacuum where the potential has its minima.
 As a result, our perturbation should be understood as a mechanism to stabilize the tachyon fields \cite{tachyon perturbation}.
-Following from the above equation, the color dielectric function becomes